University of Montana Style Guide

 Washington, D.C.
 Treat "D.C." like an abbreviation for a state, using a comma before and after, except at the end of a sentence: Washington, D.C., is the nation's capital.
-The Boy Scouts took a trip to Washington, D.C.
+The Model UN students took a trip to Washington, D.C.

 western Montana: Lowercase the region when referring to general regions: Two feet of snow fell in western Montana.
 Farmers grow a lot of grain in northcentral Montana.
 The snow storm stalled over southwest Montana.
 The student hails from western Washington.
 She now lives in eastern Montana.